RohinBhargava/DuckDuckGoose/README.md

 ## Comments:
 - While this solution uses Redis to simulate service discovery, in a production system, a consistent service discovery implementation should be used.
 DNS or a consistent Data Source was what I was envisioning here.
-- Asyncio is not the most performant implementation of async I have seen.
+- Asyncio is not a direct implementation of async I have seen in other languages (it uses a single main thread), but the decision to use python was to spin up an API quickly.
+In production, I would use a staticly typed language with threaded async support.
 - There are spots of canned code I found from stack overflow (boilerplate or syntax).
 All the internal logic is of my own understanding.
 - Simulating voting ties is a little difficult, since the processes start at different times.
 The election wait test can sometimes be a little flaky.